cloudnativetrainings/trainings/container_fundamentals/.99_todos/labs.md

-# 04_interact
-slides are about attach, lab is about exec
-# 08_docker-compose
-grafana password - how to find out?
+# setup VM: install countdown tool (only for trainer)

-# add wormhole pattern lab
+# new lab: add wormhole pattern lab

-# VM
-install make for getting external ip install countdown tool
+# new lab: creating a base image from scratch => golden image

+# move podman lab after hadolint